Building Energy Performance Standards (BEPS)

 Policy Overview

-- The County has developed BEPS that aligns with goals for climate and racial/social equity, balances flexibility with immediate action, provides certainty and transparency for building owners and tenants, and spurs jobs and economic growth.
+The County has developed BEPS that aligns with goals for climate and racial/social equity, balances flexibility with immediate action, provides certainty and transparency for building owners and tenants, and spurs jobs and economic growth.
+The County’s BEPS Law incorporates the following components:

 - After benchmarking for at least 3 years, each covered building receives a baseline averaging the 2 highest site energy use intensity (site EUI) over the baseline period.